chrisant996/clink/docs/clink.md

 1. Any directories listed in the `%CLINK_COMPLETIONS_DIR%` environment variable (multiple directories may be separated by semicolons).
 2. A `completions` subdirectory under each scripts directory listed by `clink info` (see [Location of Lua Scripts](#lua-scripts-location)).

+> **Note:**  If you download scripts, then don't put them in a "completions" directory unless they specifically say they can be put there.
+>
-> **Note:**  If a script defines more than an argmatcher, then putting it in a completions directory may cause its other functionality to not work until a command is typed with the same name as the script.
+> If a script defines more than an argmatcher, then putting it in a completions directory may cause its other functionality to not work until a command is typed with the same name as the script.
 For example, if a script in a completions directory defines an argmatcher and also a prompt filter, the prompt filter won't be loaded until the corresponding command name is typed.
 Whether that is desirable depends on the script and on your preference.
+>
+> For example, the scripts from the [clink-completions](https://github.com/vladimir-kotikov/clink-completions) project belong in a normal script directory, because they have other functionality besides just completions, and they won't work correctly in a "completions" directory.

 ### Tips for starting to write Lua scripts